smendoza787/blog/_posts/2017-08-16-riding-react-on-rails.md

 I decided to use the [Google Places API](https://developers.google.com/places/) to gather information on the users current location, and display results for nearby Bars, Restaurants, and Dives to help users find their next spot to "turn up" at. ;)

 Simple?
 Of course.
 But I do plan on adding some algorithms to calculate the distance of the bar divided by the average prices of drinks at the establishment in order to find the best bang-for-your-buck place to drink. *Unfortunately,* I didn't find an API specific enough to find the prices of menu items.
-Probably for good reason, drink prices can be as variable as gas prices in some places.
+And probably for good reason, drink prices can be as variable as gas prices in some places.
 But perhaps it would make an awesome project for the future.

 ## Planning